intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/01-Getting_Started.md

   Description: Allows an adapter's tag definitions to be searched.
 ```

-> Note: adapters are not required to implement every standard feature!
+> Note: adapters are not required to implement every feature!
 You can pick and choose which of the features are appropriate for your adapter.

 ### Creating an Adapter